andris9/hoodiecrow/README.md

 ### IMAP4rev1

-  * **FETCH** and **UID FETCH** support is partial (does not retrieve nested parts, eg. 1.1.TEXT)
-  * Other commands should be more or less ready
+All commands are supported but might be a bit buggy

 ### Supported Plugins

-Plugins can be enabled when starting the server but can not be unloaded or loaded when the server is already running
+Plugins can be enabled when starting the server but can not be unloaded or loaded when the server is already running.
+All plugins are self contained and not tied to core.
+If you do not enable a plugin, no trace of it is left to the system.
+For example, if you do not enable CONDSTORE, messages do not have a MODSEQ value set.

   * **AUTH-PLAIN** Adds AUTH=PLAIN capability.
 Supports SALS-IR [RFC4959] as well
   * **CONDSTORE** Partially implemented CONDSTORE [RFC4551] support